- Monthly Theme: Slashers

 Kristine: None at all.

 Sean: Can I make one quick Friday the 13th point?
 Rewatching these with you, I realize how much the Friday the 13th movies were indebted to the giallo films that came before them.
 I really think the filmmakers where just huge giallo buffs, and that really shaped the style and feel of the early movies (especially the first two).
-But with Halloween I truly think that Carpenter invented his own form and made something startlingly original.
+But with Halloween I truly think that Carpenter invented his own form, or his own take on a form, and made something original.
 It doesn’t feel like anything that came before it.
 (I think a lot of this might have to do with Carpenter’s score for Halloween, which is… a total masterpiece in and of itself).

 Kristine: I loved the score as well.
 The only real “staging” of the bodies is that one scene when Laurie finds them.
 Honestly, I thought that scene was kind of weak.
 With the sister’s gravestone?
 Whereas the Friday the 13th movies are all about staging the bodies.